mirfire/azure-bicep-training/README.md

     end
 ```

 The implemented solution uses Azure Container Apps and deploys everything through a self-contained Bicep module, with various submodules.
-Using them, we deploy an ASP.Net application.
+Using them, we deploy two containers of an ASP.Net application.
 The code and image of which are in the [mirfire/dotnet-hello-world](https://github.com/mirfire/dotnet-hello-world) repository.

-This solution
+One container is exposed to the internet, the other container is exposed only to the other Container Apps in the Managed Environment.

+Currently, the whole infrastructure is deployed, then, through the `app` submodule, a team deploys the needed containers for their services.
+In the `src/main.bicep` file, everything happens in one go.

 ### Submodules

-- `app`:
-  - This is the module for the teams.
-Through variables, it will deploy a the following resources
-    - A storage account
-      - An `AzureFiles` share for each volume of the containers
-      - A storage mount in the `managedEnvironment` for each volume of the containers
-    - A container App for each one defined in the `containers` parameter (currently only accessible through the main module)
-      - Each container will use the storage mount defined above
-      - They can be externally available by setting `containers[].ingress.external: true`
 - `container`:
   - Deploys a container app, taking one `ContainerApp` as argument
 - `containerAppEnvironment`: